-DNS in Google Sheets · 1.1.1.1 docs

 DNS in Google Sheets

 1.1.1.1 works directly inside Google Sheets.
-If you want or need to find out some DNS records, create a Google Function with the following code:
+To get started, create a Google Function with the following code:

 function NSLookup(type, domain) {